ethansalonga/eportfolio-astro/src/pages/blog/becoming-a-technical-writer.md

     alt: The Astro logo on a dark background with a pink glow.
 tags: [technical writing, career, blogging]
 readTime: 5
 preview: About one week ago I decided that I wanted to become a technical writer and make a career out of it.
-This would be the second time in my life I'm making a career transition, and it feels a bit conflicting at 26 years old.
+This would be the second time in my life I'm making a career transition, and it feels a bit conflicting at 26 years old
 ---
 About one week ago I decided that I wanted to become a technical writer and make a career out of it.
 This would be the second time in my life I'm making a career transition, and it feels a bit conflicting at 26 years old.
 <br>